Inquisitorial system: France

 In the past the examining judge could order committal of the accused, this power being subject to appeal.
 However, this is no longer authorized, and other judges have to approve a committal order.

 If the examining judge decides there is a valid case against a suspect, the accused is sent for adversarial trial by jury.
 The examining judge does not sit on the trial court which tries the case and is prohibited from sitting for future cases involving the same defendant.
 The case is tried before the court in a manner similar to that of adversarial courts: the prosecution (and on occasion a plaintiff) seeks the conviction of accused criminals, the defense attempts to rebut the prosecution claims, and the judge and jury draw their conclusions from the evidence presented at trial.

 As a result of judicial investigation and defendants being able to have judicial proceedings dismissed on procedural grounds during the examining phase, cases where the evidence is weak tend not to reach the trial stage.
 Conversely, the guilty plea and plea bargaining were until recently unknown to French law.
 They are accepted only for crimes for which the prosecution seeks a sentence not exceeding one year imprisonment.
 Therefore, most cases go to trial, including cases where the prosecution is almost sure to gain a conviction.
 In countries such as the United States, the latter cases would be settled by plea bargain.

 Other types

 Administrative justice

 In administrative courts, such as the Conseil d'État, litigation proceedings are markedly more inquisitorial.
-Most of the procedure is conducted in writing; the plaintiff writes to the court, which asks explanations from the administration or public service concerned; when answered, the court may then ask further detail from the plaintiff, etc. When the case is sufficiently complete, the lawsuit opens in court; however, the parties are not required to attend the court appearance.
+Most of the procedure is conducted in writing; the plaintiff writes to the court, which requests explanations from the administration or public service concerned; when answered, the court may then request further detail from the plaintiff, etc. When the case is sufficiently complete, the lawsuit opens in court; however, the parties are not required to attend the court hearing.
 This method reflects the fact that administrative lawsuits are for the most part about matters of formal procedure and technicalities.